Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 4. Uncheck the **Account** entity.
 The Account entity will be removed from the application.

-### Task 2 – Validate and Adjust what forms and views show
+### Task 2 – Validate and adjust what forms and views show

 Validating your app will alert you if you are missing any dependencies or other issues.
 We will also adjust what forms and views are available to the app.
 By